GAL22V10: Availability

 The GAL22V10D had been discontinued by Lattice Semiconductor as of June 2010 with the last shipment in June 2011.
-No pin-compatible replacements have been offered or recommended by Lattice for this PLD However, other pin-compatible alternatives exist from other manufacturers (e.g. Atmel ATF22V10).
+No pin-compatible replacements have been offered or recommended by Lattice.

+Multiple variations of the Microchip / Atmel ATF22V10 are pin-compatible replacements, and available in PDIP, SOIC, PLCC, TSSOP packages.

+Related parts

+The GAL16V8 and GAL20V8 are similar in concept to the GAL22V10, but have fewer I/O pins in smaller packages.